Got the nibbles? Before you reach for that snack, read on.

 - Weekly challenge themes such as eating more fruits and vegetables, choosing healthier drinks, or avoiding processed foods

 - Healthy eating scoreboard: Award your healthiest employees publicly.
 Up the ante by offering some (nutritious) prizes.

 2. Encourage Employees to Eat Together

 30 percent of Canadians say it’s challenging to find the time to eat with others.
 Although it can be hard to fit communal mealtimes into our hectic schedules, it’s worth the effort.
 Adults who dine together tend to eat more fruits and vegetables, consume less pop and fast food, and have lower body mass indexes.

 Promoting healthy eating in the workplace can start with small changes.
 Don’t let employees eat at their desks!
 Instead, adjust your lunch break policy and designate a comfortable area for staff to enjoy their meals.
 Lunch-and-learn sessions are another great way to encourage teams to eat together.

 Wellness programs are specially designed to help employees with high-risk factors make the lifestyle changes needed to improve their quality of life and reduce their health care costs.
 They also help employees with fewer risk factors stay healthy and happy.

-Introducing a workplace wellness program can make a huge difference for your employees—and for your organization.
-Depending on your budget and your team’s needs, they can be customized to include a variety of activities, such as:
+Introducing a workplace wellness program can make a huge difference for your employees—and your organization.
+Depending on your budget and your team’s needs, programs can be customized to include a variety of activities, such as: